 3. Opt for neutral sheets

 Bad news for spill-prone readers: Dan says white or neutral sheets make for the most inviting beds.
 "They will go with any décor, feel luxurious like a hotel, and reflect heat in the summer, so you are kept cool," he explains.
 He also recommends looking for natural rather than synthetic fabrics, for example cotton, silk, or hemp.
+Our best sheets guide runs through our top picks.

 4. Double case your pillows